gik0geck0/xiv-rotation-builder/README.md

 - Select a job
 - Select actions
 - Weave abilities
-- See potency per section
+- See potency and potency per second
 #### Optimizer
-To get an optimized roatation simply
+To get an optimized rotation simply
 1. Select a job
 2. Select an optimization strategy
 3. Choose the desired rotation duration